sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The type of the provider, must be EKS if specified
+The provider type.
+Don't set.
+FOR INTERNAL USE ONLY.

 ## .spec.distribution.common.registry

 ### Description

 URL of the registry where to pull images from for the Distribution phase.
-(Default is registry.sighup.io/fury).
+(Default is `registry.sighup.io/fury`).

-NOTE: If plugins are pulling from the default registry, the registry will be replaced for these plugins too.

 ## .spec.distribution.common.relativeVendorPath

 ### Description

-The relative path to the vendor directory, does not need to be changed
+The relative path to the vendor directory, does not need to be changed.

 ## .spec.distribution.common.tolerations